WoosterTech/django-neapolitan-sundae/README.rst

-Neapolitan's ``CRUDView`` provides the standard list, detail, create, edit, and delete views for a model, as well as the hooks you need to be able to customise any part of that.
+Neapolitan's ``CRUDView`` provides the standard list, detail, create, edit, and delete views for a model, as well as the hooks you need to be able to customize any part of that.

+Neapolitan-Sundae is a little more opinionated than "vanilla" Neapolitan with some of its preferences, specifically with list views.
+Will use `django-tables2 <https://github.com/jieter/django-tables2>` instead of a standard template.

 Neapolitan provides base templates and re-usable template tags to make getting your model on the page as easy as possible.